nationalarchives/ds-caselaw-data-enrichment-service/docs/caselaw/case-law-annotator.md

 # The Case Law Annotator

 ## Overview
+The Case Law Annotator is the first *Annotator* function in the pipeline and is followed by the [Legislation Annotator](../legislation/legislation-annotator.md)).
 The purpose of the Case Law Annotator is to detect and markup citations to UK case law cited in the judgment being processed.
-The Case Law Annotator uses a rules-based engine, the *Rules Manifest*, built on the [spaCy EntityRuler](https://spacy.io/api/entityruler) to achieve this.
-The *Rules Manifest* is stored in as a table in Postgres where each row in the table represents a rule.
+The Case Law Annotator uses a rules-based engine, the *Rules Manifest*, which is built on top of the [spaCy EntityRuler](https://spacy.io/api/entityruler).
+The *Rules Manifest* is stored as a table in Postgres where each row in the table represents a rule.

-The *Case Law Annotator* provides the following core functionality:
+The Case Law Annotator provides the following core functionality:

-1. Detects references to both well-formed (canonical) citations and malformed citations
+1. Detects references to well-formed (canonical) citations and malformed citations
-2. In the case of detected malformed citations, casts the malformed citation to the canonical form
+2. Casts malformed case citations to their canonical form
 3. Marks up the detected references in the LegalDocML.

+## Implementation details

+The input to the Case Law Annotator is the raw text of the judgment body of the incoming judgment XML file to be enriched.
+The output is a list of replacements and associated metadata that is sent to the first phase enrichment [replacer](/docs/the-replacers.md).

+The Case Law Annotator uses a deterministic rules-based approach to identify case law citations and apply any necessary correction strategies to malformed citations (these are explained extensively in the documentatin that follows).

+The heart of the Case Law Annotator is the *Rules Manifest*, a set of citation detection rule patterns and associated data stored in Postgres.
+Whenever the Rules Manifest is updated and re-ingested into Postgres, the spaCy rule patterns are extracted to a JSONL file, `citation_patterns.jsonl`, which is stored in S3.
+When a new judgment arrives for enrichment, the following process occurs:

+1. The incoming judgment XML is parsed and the raw text of the judgment body is extracted.
+2. The Case Law Annotator constructs a spaCy `nlp` pipeline in memory. `citation_patterns.jsonl` is read from S3 and is then used to build an `EntityRuler` component which is added to the end of the pipeline.
+It is this component that performs the citation detection.
+Detected citations are analogous to detected entities in a standard spaCy model.
+3. The raw text of the judgment body is passed to the `nlp` pipeline to create a spaCy `Doc` object.
+The `EntityRuler` is applied to the judgment.
+This returns a list of tuples, the elements of which include the detected citation text and the `id` of the rule responsible for the match.
+4. The rule `id` is used to query the Rules Manifest in Postgres for the associated metadata about the matched citation, such as whether the matched citation is a neutral citation, the citation type and whether the matched citation adheres to the canonical form.
+5. Metadata for each citation match, including the text of the citation match itself and the associated canonical form, is passed to the [replacer](/docs/the-replacers.md) responsible for first phase enrichment.

-## Example of enriched XML
+## XML and attributes

+The primary purpose of the Case Law Annotator is to apply LegalDocML markup to references to case law present in the judgment.
+This serves many downstream use-cases, such as being generating lists of citing and cited cases for a given judgment or generating a citation graph.

-The following snippet provides an example of enriched references to case law (a neutral citation and a reference to The Weekly Law Reports):
+The following snippet provides an example of enriched references to case law (a neutral citation and a reference to a case reported in The Weekly Law Reports):

 ```xml
 <ref href="https://caselaw.nationalarchives.gov.uk/ewca/civ/2021/1308" uk:canonical="[2021] EWCA Civ 1308" uk:isneutral="true" uk:type="case" uk:year="2021">[2021] EWCA Civ 1308</ref>, <ref href="#" uk:canonical="[2022] 1 WLR 1585" uk:isneutral="false" uk:type="case" uk:year="2022">[2022] 1 WLR 1585</ref>